Palmtree890/classic-games-as-exe/README.md

-# classic ganes as exe
+# classic games as exe